Tune-in GHL 7:30AM + 1:30PM Tuesdays and Thursdays on Create TV

 Color plays an important part in the appeal of creating recipes, menu planning and presentation.
 I taught my students years ago the importance of visual appeal in cooking - it can be the first impression encountered with a plate, if you don't catch its aroma first.
 Critical with food prepared on TV, since there's no smell-a-vision.
 The finished dish better appear tasty for the eye.
 Today, it would be called "style" or "design" of a plate.
 I even titled a recent GHL TV episode, Food is Art!

 I don't believe in over complicating a dish for presentation, but there are some basics.
 How exciting would an all-white menu be?
 Such as, poached fillet of sole, cauliflower, and steamed rice?
 You get the drift here.
 A much more eye pleasing and appealing color combo (not to mention flavor) would be tomato and mozzarella plate as above.
 A salad with steamed asparagus, a charred sliced steak, and served with colorful mixed berries with a golden marsala sabayon.
 Agree?

 Which brings me to summer foods - a very exciting time to liven-up a menu with the bounty of colors from the garden.
-Today let's look at the color red in foods.
+Today let's look at the color red in foods starting with Bruschetta.

 I am not talking about artificial coloring.
 Red fruits and vegetables are colored by natural plant pigments called "lycopene" or "anthocyanins."
-Lycopene in tomatoes, watermelon and pink grapefruit, for example, may help reduce risk of several types of cancer, especially prostate cancer.
+Lycopene in fresh garden tomatoes, a chilled watermelon and pink grapefruit, for example, may help reduce risk of several types of cancer, especially prostate cancer.
 Lycopene in foods containing cooked tomatoes, such as spaghetti sauce, and a small amount of fat are absorbed better than lycopene from raw tomatoes.

 (health ref; ndsu.edu)